Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: NUMERICALLY OBTAINING THE HAMILTONIAN PARAMETERS

-It is worth noting that while the IG Hamiltonian in Eq.~(\ref{eq:irg-Hamiltonian-ladder}) and the DF Hamiltonian in Eq.~\eqref{eq:dfh-Hamiltonian-displaced} share a similar form, the nature of these Hamiltonians are fundamentally different: the former captures the classical interaction between the circuit and the external fields (the second term in Eq.~\eqref{eq:irg-Hamiltonian-ladder}), whereas the latter only contains the classical response of the linearized circuit as a result of the field-circuit interaction.
+It is worth noting that while the IG Hamiltonian in Eq.~\eqref{eq:irg-Hamiltonian-ladder} and the DF Hamiltonian in Eq.~\eqref{eq:dfh-Hamiltonian-displaced} share a similar algebraic form, the modulation terms have different meanings in the two representations.
+The IG Hamiltonian captures the classical interaction between the circuit and the external fields (the second term in Eq.~\eqref{eq:irg-Hamiltonian-ladder}), whereas the DF Hamiltonian only contains the classical response of the linearized circuit as a result of the field-circuit interaction.

 Next, we explain how the drive parameters $\elementdepsymbol{F}{J}{k}(t)$ can be obtained from microwave simulations.
 To see this, we first note that the classical response of the ladder operator $a_i$ can be obtained, in a similar fashion to Eq.~\eqref{eq:dfh-HEOM}, as the solution to the equation of motion